-Recently, he was a featured presenter at the Heartbeat of Mother Earth Summit, 6 – 20 February, 2017, a global online symposium featuring 36 experts (scientists, shamans, mystics, psychologists, and more) offering their wisdom, research, and personal guidance, all stitching us to a deeper connection with self and Nature.
-[Find his video interview, Embodying the Sacred Masculine, here]
+River’s interviews include the award-winning Conversations Radio with Michael Stone (arewelistening.net), who speaks with thought leaders and social visionaries in areas of environmental restoration, evolutionary cosmology, social justice, and spiritual fulfillment.
+Recently, he was a featured presenter at the Heartbeat of Mother Earth Summit, February 2017, a global online symposium featuring 36 experts (scientists, shamans, mystics, psychologists, and more) offering their wisdom, research, and personal guidance, all stitching us to a deeper connection with self and Nature.

-As with The Bones and Breath, which is widely inclusive, River’s work in the past has not been focused exclusively on gay/bi/trans men.
-Yet lately he has shifted his direction, fully acknowledging his unique role as a gay healer and the importance of sharing that path with his gay brothers.
-Hence this new website, which largely replaces his former Soul Quests site.
+More than ever before, soulfully-initiated adults are essential as cultural visionaries and agents of change.
+As with The Bones and Breath, a work that is widely inclusive, River’s work in the past has not been focused exclusively on gay/bi/trans men.
+Yet lately he has shifted direction, fully acknowledging his unique role as a gay healer and the importance of weaving connections with the gay/bi/trans community.